struongest1/web-development-bootcamp/03-programming-fundamentals/student/lesson/README.md

 The concept of types goes very deep in [type theory](https://en.wikipedia.org/wiki/Type_theory) but that's outside of the scope of this class.
 It's enough to know the following **primitive types**: **string**, **integer**, **float**, **boolean**, and **object**.
 There are a few others but we don't need to worry about those for now.

+### Null and undefined
+Sometimes you may try to use a value which doesn't exist, and you will run into an error saying that the value you're trying to use is `undefined`.
+This means that you haven't created the value or that you assigned the `undefined` value to an existing variable.

+Similarly, a variable or constant may have the value of `null`.
+This means that the value doesn't exist!
+In other words, you have an empty variable.

+Both `undefined` and `null` are similar, but are used in slightly different contexts.
+If you want to set a variable to an empty value, use `null`.
+Undefined is usually the result of a bug which needs to be fixed!

 ## Objects
 Objects are the bread and butter of OOP.
 They allow us to model real life objects and manipulate them using methods in order to build an idea.
 For example.
 If we wanted to model a car, one of the ways we can do this is like so: